Nat1405/seng480/chapter.md

 ### Data Types

-`Real` : A model in the zulip database which corresponds to a Realm hosted on a Zulip server.
+`Realm` : A model in the zulip database which corresponds to a Realm hosted on a Zulip server.
 Contains the data for various properties within the Realm, as well as users in the Realm.

 `name` : The name of an attribute of a Zulip Realm.
 String data type.